snitgit/Detecting-human-operated-ransomware-attacks-/README.md

-# Detecting human operated ransomware attacks and hunt
+# Detecting human operated ransomware attacks and Hunt Them Down
 This is the note for reminding myself about advanced in security networked attacks, _Human-operated ransomware_, which is coordinated and a planned attack by network enemy, not network academy.
 They employ multiple attack methods such as [1].

 #### Initial access: